How To Get To Medjugorje From Split In 2019

 The local Roman Catholic parish encompasses five towns and villages.
 Besides Medjugorje, there is Vionica, Miletina, Bijakovići and Šurmanci.

 The Virgin Mary – Medjugorje Hoax Or Truth?

 The first apparition of the Virgin Mary was reported on June 24, 1981 by two local children—Ivanka Ivanković and Mirjana Dragicevic.
 The next day, they and four other children—Ivan Dragicevic, Vicka Ivanković, Marija Pavlović and Jakov Colo—reported another vision.
 Some of those six children, now adults, claim to still receive visits by the Virgin Mary almost every day.

 The Virgin Mary is said to have first appeared to the children on a hill called Crnica in the village of Podbrdo.
 The vision was allegedly of a white shaped person holding a child in her arms.

-Since the first apparition became known, Medjugorje has quickly grown into one of the most popular Catholic pilgrim sites in Europe.
+Since the first apparition became known, Medjugorje has quickly grown into one of Europe’s most popular Catholic pilgrim sites.
 Even though Rome hasn’t yet acknowledged the apparitions, more than a million people visit the town each year, making it the third most important apparition site in Europe.
 There’s definitely some real and honest faith involved, but, as is the case with many of these locations, there’s also an undeniable commercial side to it.
 You can read more here.